KazouDev/Treatment-Nukkit/README.md

-# Treatment-Plugin
+# Treatment-Plugin OUTDATED
 Is a plugin for MCPE -> NukkitX.

 ## Installation

-Click [here](https://nukkitx.com/resources/), official site of Nukkit, and download the .jar.
+Click [here](https://cloudburstmc.org/resources/treatment-plugin.492/), official site of Nukkit, and download the .jar.

 After put him in the folder "plugin".